Barnie-datajournalist/drugassignment/documents/readme.md

 FOI request to Ministry of Justice to see how many in jail with an ethnic breakdown.

 Clean up data as necessary.
-Decide what you each force tells you.
+Decide what the data from each force tells you.
 Decide common factors.
 Interrogate data by using pivot tables.

-Interview protagnonists.
+Decide the story.

+Interview protagnonists - case studies, experts and those in authority.
+If you want to make a campaign, decide early on who might help you e.g. MPs and influencers.

+Give the police and Home Office the right to respond.

 Write story.
+What are the angles?
+What is significant?
+What makes this story stand out?
+What elements do you need to tell?

 Edit video/audio.